Dayon7/SimpleJSprojects/README.md

 # SimpleJSprojects

-3 seperate projects for some practice with JS fundamentals.
+Three seperate projects for some practice with JS fundamentals.